pkgjs/support/doc/command-line-usage.md

 explains the options for providing support info and what goes into the package.json for each case.

-`npx support validate` is run from the directory that contains the package.json for the package.
+`npx @pkgjs/support validate` is run from the directory that contains the package.json for the package.
 Depending the how the `support` section in the package.json is configured validate will:

 * validate the format of the `support` section in the package.json conforms to the